multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 <br><cite></cite>
 </div>

-# This is a draft

-## currently doing Paul Hudson course and needed a place to put down some notes
+Currently doing the 100 Days of Swift by Paul Hudson and needed a place to put down some notes for my learning and enjoyment :)